HEPARIN SODIUM- heparin sodium injection, solution

 Do not use this product as a "catheter lock flush" product.
 Heparin is supplied in various strengths.
 Fatal hemorrhages have occurred due to medication errors.
 Carefully examine all heparin products to confirm the correct container choice prior to administration of the drug.

 Hemorrhage can occur at virtually any site in patients receiving heparin.
 Adrenal hemorrhage (with resultant acute adrenal insufficiency), ovarian hemorrhage, and retroperitoneal hemorrhage have occurred during anticoagulant therapy with heparin [see Adverse Reactions (6.1)].
 A higher incidence of bleeding has been reported in patients, particularly women, over 60 years of age [see Clinical Pharmacology (12.3)].
+These patients may require a lower dose.
 An unexplained fall in hematocrit or fall in blood pressure should lead to serious consideration of a hemorrhagic event.

 Use heparin sodium with caution in disease states in which there is increased risk of hemorrhage, including: